PDF download Download Article

 Andrew Lokenauth

-Andrew Lokenauth is a Finance Expert who has over 15 years of experience working on Wall St. and in Tech & Start-ups.
+Andrew Lokenauth is a Finance Executive who has over 15 years of experience working on Wall St. and in Tech & Start-ups.
 Andrew helps management teams translate their financials into actionable business decisions.
 He has held positions at Goldman Sachs, Citi, and JPMorgan Asset Management.
 He is the founder of Fluent in Finance, a firm that provides resources to help others learn to build wealth, understand the importance of investing, create a healthy budget, strategize debt pay-off, develop a retirement roadmap, and create a personalized investing plan.
 His insights have been quoted in Forbes, TIME, Business Insider, Nasdaq, Yahoo Finance, BankRate, and U.S. News.
 Andrew has a Bachelor of Business Administration Degree (BBA), Accounting and Finance from Pace University.

 Andrew Lokenauth